 Dynamic organization of movements of the articulatory apparatus:

-- bare your teeth, open your mouth wide, put a wide tongue on your lower lip, put your tongue behind your lower teeth, close your mouth.
+- bare your teeth, open your mouth wide, put your wide tongue on your lower lip, put your tongue behind your lower teeth, close your mouth.

-execution is correct; replacement of movements; search for articulation, "getting stuck" in one movement; inertia of movement; violation of smoothness; tension of the language; twitching; waves; tremor; tongue movements fail, easily switches from one articulatory position to another.
+execution is correct; replacement of movements; search for articulation, “getting stuck” on one movement; inertia of movement; disturbance of smoothness; tension of the tongue; twitching; waves; tremor; tongue movements are not successful; he easily switches from one articulatory position to another.

-CONCLUSIONS: MOVEMENTS OF THE ARTICULATION APPARATUS ACTIVE, SLOW, PASSIVE; VOLUME OF MOVEMENTS FULL, INCOMPLETE; there is REPLACEMENT OF MOVEMENTS, THERE IS NO REPLACEMENT OF MOVEMENTS; HYPERKINESIS; SYNKINESIA; SALIVATION; TREMOR; MOTOR STRENGTH; STAP ON ONE MOVEMENT; DISINTENSION; HYPOMIMIA, AMIMIA; SMOOTHNESS OF THE NASO-LABEJ FOLDS; LIP ASYMETRY; HYPERTONUS, HYPOTONUS, DYSTONIA, MUSCLE TONE IN No.; DEVIATION OF THE LANGUAGE; PARESIS OF THE VOICE FOLDS; THE DEFEAT OF THE CRANIO-BRAIN INNERVATION IS ABSENT; THE DAMAGE OF THE CRANIO-CEREBRAL NERVES IS NOTICED.
+CONCLUSIONS: MOVEMENTS OF THE ARTICULATING APPARATUS ACTIVE, FLAWLESS, PASSIVE; RANGE OF MOTION FULL, INCOMPLETE; there is REPLACEMENT OF MOVEMENTS, THERE IS NO REPLACEMENT OF MOVEMENTS; HYPERKINESIS; SYNKINESIA; SALIVATION; TREMOR; MOTOR TENSION; STUCK ON ONE MOVEMENT; DISINHIBITION; HYPOMIMIA, AMYMIA; SMOOTHNESS OF NASOLABIAL FOLDS; LIP ASYMETRY; HYPERTONUS, HYPOTONUS, DYSTONIA, MUSCLE TONE B No.; DEVIATION OF THE LANGUAGE; PARESIS OF VOCAL FOLDS; THERE IS NO DAMAGE TO THE CRANIOBRAIN INNERVATION; DAMAGE TO THE CRANIAL NERVES IS NOTED.

 • Part 13 Modern achievements of science.
 Prospects for the development of science.

-• Acmeological approach in the study of the development of a mature personality
+• Acmeological approach to studying the development of a mature personality

-• Acmeological approach in the study of professional development
+• Acmeological approach to the study of professional development

-• Methodology for the study of voluntary motor skills of the fingers G.A.
+• Methods for studying voluntary motor skills of the fingers G.A.
 Volkova, the “Paths” technique (according to L.A.
 Wenger), diagnostic tasks from the book by S.E.
 Gavrina, N.L.
-Kutyavina, as well as tests for examining fine motor skills of hands from the book by S.E.
+Kutyavina, as well as tests for examining fine motor skills of the hands from the book by S.E.
 Bolshakova.
-The examination of fine motor skills of children with speech impairment includes the study of voluntary motor skills of the fingers, the examination of the coordination of the movements of the fingers and hands, the determination of the accuracy of the movements of the fingers.
-Methodology for the examination of speech and artistic creativity Yu.A.
-Afonkina, a comprehensive assessment of the results of mastering the program "From Birth to School", ed.
+Examination of fine motor skills of children with speech impairment includes a study of voluntary motor skills of the fingers, examination of the coordination of movements of the fingers and hands, and determination of the accuracy of finger movements.
+Methodology for examining speech and artistic creativity Yu.A.
+Afonkina comprehensive assessment of the results of mastering the program “From birth to school”, ed.
 NOT.
 Veraksy, T.S.
 Komarova, M.A.
 Vasilyeva: diagnostic journal.

-For research voluntary motor skills of the fingers children are offered the following diagnostic tasks (by imitation and by verbal instructions), which were performed under the account:
+For research voluntary motor skills of the fingers Children are offered the following diagnostic tasks (based on imitation and verbal instructions), which were performed counting:

 1. Clench your fingers into a fist - unclench.

-2. Keeping the palms on the surface of the table, separate the fingers, connect them together (5-6 times).
+2. Keeping your palms on the table surface, separate your fingers and connect them together (5-6 times).

-3. Fold your fingers into a ring - open your palm (5-6 times).
+3. Fold your fingers into a ring and open your palm (5-6 times).

-4. Alternately connect all fingers of the hand with the thumb, first right hand, then left, then both hands at the same time (for preschoolers, hold in the form game exercise"Hi, finger."
+4. Alternately connect all fingers of the hand with the thumb, first right hand, then the left, then both hands at the same time (for preschoolers, carry out in the form game exercise"Hello, little finger")

-8. On both hands, simultaneously put the third fingers on the second (5-6 times).
+8. On both hands, simultaneously place the third fingers on the second (5-6 times).

-Evaluation criteria: "1" point is assigned for the clear performance of the task, "0" points - for failure to complete the task.
+Evaluation criteria: “1” point is assigned for accurate completion of the task, “0” points for failure to complete the task.

-6 - 8 points - a high level of development, 3 - 6 points - average level, 0 - 3 points - low level
+6 - 8 points – high level of development, 3 – 6 points – intermediate level, 0 - 3 points - low level

-For the purpose of examination finger coordination and hands were selected diagnostic tasks aimed at the study of hand-eye coordination, dynamic coordination of movements (kinetic praxis) and kinesthetic praxis.
+For the purpose of examination finger coordination and hands, diagnostic tasks were selected aimed at studying visual-motor coordination, dynamic coordination of movements (kinetic praxis) and kinesthetic praxis.

-Kinesthetic praxis is a purposeful action during which the hand receives afferent signals. feedback and perform subtle movements.
+Kinesthetic praxis is a purposeful action during which the hand receives afferent signals feedback and performs subtle movements.
 After the demonstration, the subjects were asked to repeat the movements:

 · "Kitty"(the middle and ring fingers rest against the thumb.
 The index and little fingers are raised up);

-· "Checkbox"(four fingers - index, middle, ring and little fingers - together, and thumb lowered down, the back of the hand towards you);
+· "Checkbox"(four fingers - index, middle, ring and little finger - together, and thumb lowered down, the back of the hand towards you);

-· "Fork"(pull up three fingers - index, middle and ring fingers - spaced apart, the thumb holds the little finger in the palm of your hand).
+· "Fork"(extend three fingers upward - index, middle and ring - spaced apart, the thumb holds the little finger on the palm).

-Kinetic (dynamic) praxis - sequential switching of movements and the formation of motor links that form the basis of motor skills.
+Kinetic (dynamic) praxis - sequential switching of movements and the formation of motor units that create the basis of motor skills.
 Exercises were used and dynamic coordination of hand movements:

-Fist - rib - palm (first right, then left).
-First, show the child how to do this exercise with an adult.
+· Fist – edge – palm (first right, then left).
+First, show your child how to do this exercise with an adult.
 When the child remembers the sequence, he performs the exercise counting 1, 2, 3.

-Invite the child to put his hands in front of him - one is clenched into a fist, and the other is straightened, then he should simultaneously change the position of both hands (slowly).
+· Invite the child to place his hands in front of him - one is clenched into a fist, and the other is straightened, then he should simultaneously change the position of both hands (slowly).

-· Graphic tests: - teeth (on an unlined sheet) 20 sec. for a test.
+· Graphic tests: – cloves (on an unlined sheet) 20 sec. for testing.

 · Cutting with scissors.